 Let’s say… you’re launching a new feature in your CRM system.
 It’s called Workflows, and it automates annoying daily processes.
 You’re hosting a webinar with your gorgeous Customer Success Team to tell excited leads all about your new feature.
-You’d create a landing page, like this, with a webform for visitors to fill in to receive their email invite to the event.
+Using a landing page platform, you’d create a landing page like this, with a webform for visitors to fill in to receive their email invite to the event.

 First names, last names, contact email addresses, and which webinar session they’re likely to attend if you’re running more than one session.
 A classy touch is to allow them to ask a question as and when they sign up, which gives you ideas and direction for what you will cover in the webinar.

 Gated content is a transactional activity.
 You give out some smoking hot content in return for user data.
 Arguably, the most essential part of gated content is the little checkbox at the end asking users to sign up for more content or information.
 My advice is to personalise this checkbox, offering a specific type of content similar to the one they are unlocking.

 Again, it’s simple: names, email addresses, and that magic checkbox.

 Gamification is a word I’d never heard until a couple of years ago - now it’s everywhere.
 It’s the process of making something fun to boost either employee or customer engagement, using game mechanics, dynamics, and aesthetics to achieve a desired behaviour or performance.